Robert Garcia (California congressman): Environment and climate change

 In 2015, Garcia signed the Global Covenant of Mayors, a global coalition working to collectively reduce greenhouse gas emissions and enhance resilience to climate change.
 Following his lead, Long Beach continued its dedication to climate change action and developed its first-ever Climate Action and Adaptation Plan (CAAP).
 Through the CAAP, the City of Long Beach has partnered with over 30 local businesses to help reduce their environmental impacts.
 These Certified Green Businesses follow guidelines for energy and water conservation, pollution prevention, waste management, employee commute, and community education.

 During his tenure, the Long Beach Port closely adhered to the Clean Air Action Plan.
 More recently, Long Beach banned Styrofoam, plastic straws, and plastic bags.

 Public health

 Garcia has said that he views access to health care as a fundamental human right and has been a strong supporter of Medicare for All.
 In 2020, he and Oakland Mayor Libby Schaaf formed Mayors 4 Medicare, a coalition of U.S. mayors dedicated to ensuring people across the country have access to health care.

 Under Garcia, Long Beach also launched the Long Beach Black Infant Health Program, which aims to address the problem of poor birth outcomes affecting Black mothers and their infants.

+Controversies

+Mayoral campaign donation

+The purchaser of the Garcia-co-owned Long Beach Post was Cindy Allen, whose firm ETA Advertising—where Garcia had recently worked as Public Relations Director—performed nearly $11,000 in work for Garcia's mayoral campaign which was never paid for, an apparent illegal in-kind campaign contribution far in excess of the $800 municipal limit at the time.
+The Garcia campaign "zero’d out" the unpaid bill in a campaign finance report after the election, referring to it as an “overestimate”.
+Allen's firm received numerous city contracts after Garcia became mayor, and he later supported her run for Long Beach City Council.